 submit-5.chtc.wisc.edu.
 Accounts created prior to 2015 will most

 likely use submit-3.chtc.wisc.edu.
-Access to other submit nodes is granted
+Access to other submit servers is granted

 for specific purposes and will have been indicated to you by CHTC staff.

-When your CHTC account is active, you can connect to one of our submit nodes
+When your CHTC account is active, you can connect to one of our submit servers

 with an SSH connection ("Putty" for Windows, putty.org; "Terminal" for Linux/Max).

-Note, however, that our submit nodes only accept connections from campus
+Note, however, that our submit servers only accept connections from campus

 networks.
 Off-campus connections have been disabled for security purposes.